Mindfulness for Shyness: Small Skills for Social Steadiness

 After an awkward moment, try: “That was uncomfortable, and I can be kind to myself.”
 Not fancy.
 Useful.

-Other helpful exercises include a jaw-chest-belly-shoulders-hands body scan, 5-4-3-2-1 grounding, one-minute walking awareness, and a brief note on what you noticed.
+Other helpful exercises include a face-throat-ribs-hands body scan, 5-4-3-2-1 grounding, slow walking awareness, and a brief note on what you noticed afterward.
+You can also try a Five Doorway Rule: pause at five ordinary thresholds in the day and take one breath before stepping through.
 For broader stress skills, mindfulness for stress may help you compare related practices.

 5-Minute Mindfulness for Shyness Routine Before a Conversation